satansdeer/satansdeer.github.com/content/legacy-posts/react-modal-window/index.md

 We've also passed `closePopup` as value of `onClosed` prop.
 And now we trigger it as `onClick` callback of close button.

-The `{this.props.children}` part allowed us to pass the nested component `SubscriptionForm` that basically contains opt-in form provided by Mailchimp.
+The `{this.props.children}` part allowed us to pass the nested component `SubscriptionForm` that contains opt-in form provided by Mailchimp.

-I just changed `inputs` to use closed tag, and changed some attributes to their React versions.
+I changed `inputs` to use closed tag, and changed some attributes to their React versions.
 Like `class`/`className`, `for`/`htmlFor`.

 Here is my `SubscriptionForm`: